cifanip/portfolio/cases/01_risk_neutral_probability_measure/index.md

 ## 1. Theory
 To set up our analysis, we begin by assuming the probability space $(\Omega, \mathcal{F}, \mathbb{P})$ and the Brownian motion $\\{ W(t) \\}\_{t \ge 0}$ are given.

-The central concept required for our analysis is the martingale.
-The precise definition is the following:
+A central concept used in the following is the notion of a martingale.

 **Definition 1 (Martingale).**
 A stochastic process $\\{M(t)\\}\_{t \ge 0}$ is called a martingale with respect to the filtration $\\{\mathcal{F}(t)\\}\_{t \ge 0}$ if it is adapted to $\\{\mathcal{F}(t)\\}_{t \ge 0}$, $M(t)\in L^1(\Omega)$ for all $t\ge 0$, and